 In the example above the camera had a vertical resolution of 720 pixels and the slices were 25 px wide and captured at 60 fps.
 This means that 1 pixel horizontally represents 1/25*60 = 0.667 ms in time.
-This allow us (or rather the computer) to measure distances on the image and convert it to time lines that give the time for each runner.
+This allows us (or rather the computer) to measure distances on the image and convert it to timelines that give the time for each runner.
 Note that the wide slices and low frame rate only is used to make it easier to visualize.
-In practice the slices are smaller and the frame rate higher (SprintTimer 240 fps, high en systems >1000 fps).
+In practice, the slices are smaller and the frame rate higher (SprintTimer 240 fps, high en systems >1000 fps).

 Where the line should be placed differs according to the rules in each sport.